 ICSA does not endorse or recommend individuals or organizations listed below.
 The list, which does not claim to be exhaustive, is provided for informational purposes only.

 Geographic location and whether or not a person is willing to work by phone/Web are listed in bold at the bottom of the biographical sketch.
+(Because of Covid, some people not explicitly indicating a willingness to communicate by phone/web may now be willing to do so.)
 Use the embedded spreadsheet or your browser's search function to search for a specific state or country, or scroll down the list.

 Appropriate caution should be exercised when selecting a counselor.
 When feasible, it is advisable to talk to or interview more than one counselor before deciding with whom to work.
 The effectiveness of a counseling relationship is a function of the relationship compatibility of counselor and client, as well as the level of the counselor's expertise, training, or experience.
 Each person must make his/her own decision about which counselor is most appropriate for him/her.